AUBGTheHUB/monolith/docs/how-to/DEPLOYMENT.md

 * Get familiar with [GitHub Actions](https://docs.github.com/en/actions).

 ## Deploying to DEV
-Every PR merged to `main` is automatically deployed by our [CD pipeline](https://github.com/AUBGTheHUB/monolith/blob/main/.github/workflows/dev_deploy.yml)
+Every PR merged to `main` is automatically deployed by our [CD pipeline](https://github.com/AUBGTheHUB/monolith/blob/main/.github/workflows/dev_deploy.yml).
+You could also manually deploy branches using the [GH Action](https://github.com/AUBGTheHUB/monolith/actions/workflows/dev_deploy.yml).
+While it is possible to do so, we only recommend doing so, when testing changes to the [Docker Swarm config file](https://github.com/AUBGTheHUB/monolith/blob/main/docker-swarm-stack.yml) or the CD pipeline itself.

 ## Deployment to PROD
 1. Make the `production` branch track the latest `main`.
 Do **NOT** add commits/merge PRs into `production`, in order to keep the branch clean.